jadecobra/python_tdd_exercises/source/index.rst

 music
 *********************************************************************************

-Here are some music playlists I listen to while programming
+Here is a playlist I like to listen to when programming

 .. raw:: html